Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Introduction

+There is a small asymmetry here, since one of these categories is a category of sheaves and the other a category of modules, but the difference is smaller than it may appear.
+We can compare algebraic and geometric categories $\cO$ by taking sections of sheaves, and in favorable circumstances, the global sections functor is an equivalence, generalizing the theorem of Beilinson and Bernstein \cite{beilinsonLocalisationmathfrakgmodules1981}.
+We discuss this in more detail at the end of Section \ref{sec:quantum-hamiltonian}.

+The category $\OHiggs$ has an intrinsically defined graded lift $\tOHiggs$, which is defined using the category of mixed Hodge modules on $V$ (Def. \ref{def:tOg}); the category $\OCoulomb$ has a graded lift, for which we give an explicit algebraic definition (Def. \ref{def:tO-Coulomb}).

+Two special cases are of particular interest to us: \begin{enumerate} \item The group $G$ and representation $V$ correspond to a finite ADE or affine type A quiver gauge theory, so $\fM_{H,\xi}$ is a Nakajima quiver variety. \item The group $G$ is a torus and the representation $V$ corresponds to a unimodular hyperplane arrangement, so $\fM_{H,\xi}$ is a smooth hypertoric variety. \end{enumerate} \begin{itheorem} There is a fully faithful functor $\tOCoulomb^!\to \tOHiggs$.
+In cases (1) and (2) above, if the variety $\fM_{H,\xi}$ is smooth, then this functor is an equivalence for every choice of $\phi$. \end{itheorem}

-While there is a small asymmetry here since one of these categories is a category of sheaves, and the other a category of modules, the difference is smaller than it may appear.
-By \cite[Cor.
-3.19]{BLPWgco}, we can compare algebraic and geometric category $\cO$'s and express $\OHiggs$ as an algebraic category $\cO$ at the cost of requiring more care regarding parameters.
-The category $\OHiggs$ has an intrinsically defined graded lift $\tOHiggs$, which uses the category of mixed Hodge modules on $V$; the category $\OCoulomb$ has a graded lift which we'll give an explicit algebraic definition of below. \begin{itheorem} There is a functor $\tOCoulomb^!\to \tOHiggs$.
-If $\fM_H$ is a Nakajima quiver variety or smooth hypertoric variety, then this functor is an equivalence. \end{itheorem} There is a general geometric property \hyperlink{dagger}{$(\dagger)$} which assures the equivalences above.
-We expect this holds in all cases where $\fM_H$ is smooth and is proven in the quiver and smooth hypertoric cases in \cite{Webqui}, but at the moment, we lack general tools to prove it in full generality.
-For hypertoric varieties, Theorem \ref{th:A} is proven in \cite{BLPWtorico}.
-For the quiver cases, the connection to Coulomb branches was only recently made precise, so this version of the theorem was not proved before, but the results of \cite{SVV,Webqui} were very suggestive for the affine type A case.
-Since the case of finite-type quiver varieties is the most novel and interesting case of this result, we'll discuss it in more detail in Section \ref{sec:quiver}.
+There is a general geometric property \hyperlink{dagger}{$(\dagger)$} which ensures the equivalences above.
+We expect this to hold in all cases where $\fM_H$ is smooth; it is proven in cases (1) and (2) in \cite{Webqui} (see the discussion in Section \ref{sec:character-sheaves}), but at the moment, we lack the tools to prove it in full generality.
+For hypertoric varieties, Theorem \ref{th:A} is proved in \cite{BLPWtorico}.
+For the quiver cases, the connection to Coulomb branches was only recently made precise, so this version of the theorem was not proved before, but the results of \cite{SVV,Webqui} were very suggestive for the affine type A case; in particular, our work gives a new proof of the Chuang-Miyachi conjecture on Koszul duality between blocks of category $\cO$ on Cherednik algebras.
+Since the case of finite-type quiver varieties is the most novel and interesting case of this result, it is covered in more detail in \cite{kamnitzerLieAlgebra2024}.
+It is also closely related to the study of shifted Yangians as in \cite{KWWY14,KTWWY}.
+In particular, it leads to a proof of the main conjectures of the latter paper \cite{KTWWYO}.